facebook/react-native-website/website/blog/2025-06-09-moving-towards-a-stable-javascript-api.md

 Sadly, not yet.
 In 0.80, we've made a tooling investment so that React Native's existing JS API baseline can be accurately consumed via TypeScript — enabling future stable changes.
 We're formalizing the existing API you know and love.

-Later in 2025 (and beyond), we may take more action to finalise the APIs we currently offer in core — across each language surface.
+In the future, we will take action to finalise the APIs we currently offer in core — across each language surface.
 API changes will be communicated via RFCs/announcements, and typically a deprecation cycle.

 </details>